A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality: Extensions

 A $3$-complex, in addition to vertices, edges, and surfaces, also includes three-dimensional objects (polyhedra).
 We will denote the underlying graph by $\G \defeq (\V,\A,\setS,\setP)$, where $\setP$ collects all polyhedra.
 The definition of the boundary of a vertex, edge, or a surface is similar to the $2$-complex case, see Section~\ref{sec:two:complex:primal:domain:1}.
 The boundary of a three-dimensional object $p \in \setP$ is defined as the weighted sum of the surfaces surrounding $p$, where the weights are chosen from the set $\left\{ -1, +1 \right\}$ depending on the relative orientations of $p$ and its surrounding surfaces.

-\begin{example} Consider the graph $\G \defeq (\V,\A,\setS,\setP)$ in Fig.~\ref{fig:cube}(a) for which $\setP = \{ p_0 \}$, i.e., it consists of a single polyhedra.
-(One has to ignore the (light blue) dashed lines in the figure for the moment.)
+\begin{example} Consider the graph $\G \defeq (\V,\A,\setS,\setP)$ in Fig.~\ref{fig:cube}(a) for which $\setP = \{ p_0 \}$, i.e., it consists of a single polyhedron.
+(One can ignore the light blue dashed lines in the figure for the moment.)
 We choose the orientation (not shown in the figure) of the solid cube $p_0$ so that the front, left, and bottom faces have weight $+1$, and so that the back, right, and top faces have weight $-1$ in $\partial_{3}(p_0)$.
 One may verify that this results in the following $3$-complex:

 Some NFGs that are associated with this complex are shown in Figs.~\ref{fig:cube}(b)--(g).
 (The choice of which NFGs are shown in the figure is based on which NFGs will be required for the subsequent discussions.)